SummerAnn/STR_SEI_Genomics/README.md

 - Python (>=3.6)
 - Pip (Python package manager)
-- Basic understanding of genetics and genomics -Installation of necessary software and libraries (e.g., bedtools, scikit-learn, pandas)-
+- Basic understanding of genetics and genomics
+- Installation of necessary software and libraries (e.g., bedtools, scikit-learn, pandas)
 - Basic knowledge of the SEI framework
 - Sei requires Python 3.6+ and Python packages PyTorch (>=1.0), Selene (>=0.5.0), and docopt